rschristopher/rschristopher.github.io/src/criticisms/index.md

 > *"is Bitcoin true?"*

-Can be re-articulated as, *is Bitcoin sufficiently true that its eventual dominance is inevitable?*
+This question can be re-articulated as, *is Bitcoin sufficiently true that its eventual dominance is inevitable?*